Beer engine: History

+Components

 The beer engine is normally located below the bar with the visible handle being used to draw the beer through a flexible tube to the spout, below which the glass is placed.
 Modern hand pumps may clamp onto the edge of the bar or be mounted on the top of the bar.

 A pump clip is usually attached to the handle giving the name and sometimes the brewery, beer type and alcoholic strength of the beer being served through that handpump.
+Electrically powered and gas powered pumps are occasionally used.

 The handle of a handpump is often used as a symbol of cask ale.
 This style of beer has continued fermentation and uses porous and non-porous pegs, called spiles, to respectively release and retain the gases generated by fermentation and thus achieve the optimum level of carbonation in the beer.